wallarm/product-documentation/docs/4.0/admin-en/configure-parameters-en.md

 Enables additional validation of the SQL Injection attacks via the **libdetection** library.
 Using **libdetection** ensures the double‑detection of attacks and reduces the number of false positives.

-Analyzing of requests with the **libdetection** library is disabled by default.
+Analyzing of requests with the **libdetection** library is disabled by default in all [deployment options](../admin-en/supported-platforms.md) except for the [Wallarm CDN nodes](../waf-installation/cdn-node.md).
 To reduce the number of false positives, we recommend to enable analysis (`wallarm_enable_libdetection on`).

 [More details on **libdetection** →](../about-wallarm-waf/protecting-against-attacks.md#library-libdetection)